Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 As they worked to find out what was Common among their Stories, they discovered that the Deepest and Highest elements of their stories were shared, and that the Deeper and Higher the element was, the more Universally and Eternally it applied.

-The began to understand the concepts of Depth and Domain Independence, which in turn Progressively Revealed [[All]] they shared [[In Common]].
+They began to better understand the concepts of Depth and Degree Of Domain Independence, which in turn Progressively Revealed [[All]] they shared [[In Common]].

-They progressively realized that they were interexisting within One Living System that co-operated according to a set of Universal and Eternal Principles and Patterns.
+As they traced the [[Golden Thread]] ever Deeper and Higher, they progressively realized that they were interexisting within One Living System that co-operated according to a set of Universal and Eternal Principles and Patterns as [[One Body]].

 The Highest and Deepest Principles, Patterns, and Values showed up over and over again as the [[Golden Thread]] that United the diverse array of [[Special Case]] individual and local instances.

+From [[One]], the array of [[Archetypes]].
+From the Archetypical, the Prototypical.
+From the Prototypical, the various Instantiations and Incarnations, localized and adapted.

 They discovered that the Personalities reflected in their stories arrayed themselves around a diverse-yet-finite set of [[Archetypes]].
 The [[Archetypes]] were like [[Ideals]] that defined [[The Essence]] of a [[Category]].